PennyLaneAI/catalyst/doc/dev/dialects.rst

     Do not confuse TableGen classes with C++ classes.
 Two TableGen objects that inherit from the same TableGen class will not share a common base class in C++!

-Lastly, let's also add an operation to our dialect, which will allow us to run a small example at the end.
+Lastly, let's also add an operation to our dialect (again in the same file), which will allow us to run a small example at the end.

 .. code-block:: tablegen